Wally Funk: Education and flight school

 As a high school student, Funk wanted to take courses such as mechanical drawing and auto mechanics, but because she was a girl, she was permitted to take only courses such as home economics.
 Frustrated, Funk left high school early at the age of 16 and entered Stephens College in Columbia, Missouri.
 Funk became a member of the "Flying Susies" and rated first in her class of 24 fliers.
 She graduated in 1958 with her pilot's license and an Associate of Arts degree.

 Funk moved on to complete a Bachelor of Science degree in Secondary Education at Oklahoma State University.
 While at OSU, Funk was a member of Alpha Chi Omega, Gamma Epsilon chapter.
 Funk was drawn to OSU primarily by its famous "Flying Aggies" program.
 At OSU, Funk earned a large number of aviation certificates and ratings, including her Commercial, Single-engine Land, Multi-engine Land, Single-engine Sea, Instrument, Flight Instructor's, and all Ground Instructor's ratings.
 Funk was elected as an officer of the "Flying Aggies" and flew for them in the International Collegiate Air Meets.
-She received the "Outstanding Female Pilot" trophy, the "Flying Aggie Top Pilot" and the "Alfred Alder Memorial Trophy" two years in succession.
+She received the "Outstanding Female Pilot" trophy, the "Flying Aggie Top Pilot", and the "Alfred Alder Memorial Trophy" two years in a row.

 Aviation career

 At 20 years old, Funk became a professional aviator.
 Her first job was at Fort Sill, Oklahoma, as a civilian flight instructor of noncommissioned and commissioned officers of the United States Army.
-Funk was the first female flight instructor at a US military base.
+Funk was the first female flight instructor at a U.S. military base.
 In the fall of 1961, she accepted a job as a certified flight instructor, charter, and chief pilot with an aviation company in Hawthorne, California.

 Funk earned her Airline Transport Rating in 1968, the 58th woman in the U.S. to do so.
 She applied to three commercial airlines but, like other qualified female pilots, was turned away because of her sex.

 In 1971, Funk earned the rating of flight inspector from the Federal Aviation Administration (FAA), becoming the first woman to complete the FAA's General Aviation Operations Inspector Academy course, which includes Pilot Certification and Flight Testing procedures, handling accidents, and violations.
 She worked for four years with the FAA as a field examiner, the first woman to do so.
 In 1973 she was promoted to FAA SWAP (Systems Worthiness Analysis Program) as a specialist, the first woman in the United States to hold this position.
 In late November 1973, Funk again entered the FAA Academy to take courses involving air-taxi, charter, and aviation rental businesses.